catx0rr/reflections/README.md

 # reflections v1.1.0

 A reflective memory consolidator.
-Behaviorally equivalent to [Reflections](https://github.com/catx0rr/reflections) within the reference rubrics, profile thresholds, and verification suite — implemented entirely in prompt logic, with no Python scripts.
+Behaviorally equivalent to [Hybrid Reflections](https://github.com/catx0rr/reflections-hybrid) within the reference rubrics, profile thresholds, and verification suite — implemented entirely in prompt logic, with no Python scripts.
 Adds Zero's durability filter and 5-route system on top of the original Auto-Dream scoring family.

 LLM judgment introduces per-cycle variance the verification suite scopes; this fork is contract-equivalent to Reflections, not numerically identical at the per-cycle level.